$0.00

 To keep three-to-five-year-olds engaged, lessons must incorporate variety and movement.

 • Tip 1: Prioritize Sensory and Action Learning.
 Use concrete, hands-on activities to teach simple truths.
-Instead of simply telling the story of creation, have them manipulate play dough to represent different things God made.
+Instead of simply telling the story of creation, have them manipulate playdough to represent different things God made.
 Use props, costumes, and large pictures to make Bible characters and events feel real.
 Repetition of key phrases helps solidify memory.

 • Tip 2: Implement Short, Focused Lesson Segments.
 The attention span of a preschooler is very brief, often lasting only three to five minutes for a single activity.
-Lessons should be broken into very short segments: a song, a prayer, a story time, a craft, and a snack.
+Lessons should be broken into short segments: a song, a prayer, a story time, a craft, and a snack.
 Moving quickly between activities helps maintain interest and prevents disruptive behavior.

 • Tip 3: Focus on a Single, Clear Truth.
 Each week, the lesson should focus on one single, easily stated truth, such as “God loves me,” or “Jesus helps me share.”
 Avoid cluttering the lesson with too many details.
 The goal is to build a foundation of trust and relational knowledge.